xpepermint/vue-builder/README.md

 > Returns a promise which saves application files to the destination folder.

-**VueBuilder.prototype.render()**:Promise
+**VueBuilder.prototype.compile()**:Promise

-> Returns a promise which renders the application bundle and returns the the source code as string.
+> Returns a promise which compiles the application bundle and returns the the source code as string.

 **VueRender({source})**